Two British journalists detained in southeast Turkey

 "A Vice News journalist, cameraman and fixer were detained by local police last night in Diyarbakir, Turkey, while reporting in the region.
 Vice News is working closely with the relevant authorities to secure their immediate release," Vice said in an e-mailed statement.

 The company declined to confirm the identities of the journalists.
-Vice News describes itself as an international news organization focusing on under-reported stories.
+Vice News describes itself as an international news organisation focussing on under-reported stories.

 The security sources said the two Britons and their Turkish translator were in close contact with the Kurdistan Workers' Party (PKK) militants.